 Allamanda is not a typical houseplant—it's a decidedly tropical plant that needs significant warmth and moisture to thrive during the summers.
-Also, it's a loose climber that benefits from support (although it can be grown as a small shrub).
-Lastly, although there are varieties that have been treated to remain small, natural allamanda plants tend to be fairly large.
+It's a loose climber that benefits from support, although it can be grown as a small shrub.
+While there are varieties that have been treated to remain small, allamanda plants tend to be fairly large.
 In their natural environment, they grow to largish shrubs.

-Water: Water liberally throughout the summer, making sure your growing pot has good drainage.
+- Water: Water liberally throughout the summer, making sure your growing pot has good drainage.
 It's also helpful to mist every other day or so to provide adequate humidity.
 In the winter months, reduce watering, but don't let the plant dry out and make an effort to keep the root ball warm.

-Soil: A rich, peat-based potting soil with excellent drainage is beneficial.
+- Soil: A rich, peat-based potting soil with excellent drainage is beneficial.

-Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
+- Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Allamanda roots readily from stem tip cuttings.
 To have the best chance of success, take the cutting early in the growing season from a fresh green shoot.
 Use a rooting hormone for best chances of success and pot the cutting into a fresh pot of seed-starting soil.
 Place the cutting in a warm, humid environment with bottom heating and wait for new growth to emerge before potting out into a larger container.

 Repot allamanda in the spring when new growth emerges—this is also a good time to take cuttings.
 When you repot, place into a larger pot and provide some support if necessary.
 Allamanda can be grown as a low shrub, but it does best if allowed to grow up a simple support and trail slightly.
 This seems to show off its blooms to maximum effect.